weavolutionmage/drachenwald/_posts/2021-04-15-Dragons-tale-april-2021.md

 date:   2021-04-15 16:05:00 +0000
 tags: Dragon's Tale
 category: news
-author: web artificers
+author: webartificers
-excerpt: 'The Dragon\'s tale has been published, come read your Dragon'\s Tale'
+excerpt: "The Dragon's tale has been published, come read your Dragon's Tale"
 ---

 Greetings good people of Drachenwald!